-George Band Award presentations at the 2017 BMC AGM.
+George Band Award presentation at the 2018 BMC AGM

 BMC members can nominate a volunteer for the award.
 A nomination form is available to download from the BMC website towards the end of each year.
-The BMC Executive Committee is the awarding body, and the award is presented at the BMC Annual Dinner.
+The BMC Board of Directors is the awarding body, and the award is presented on the occasion of the BMC Annual General Meeting.

 About George Band

 George Band OBE (1929 - 2011) was the youngest member of the 1953 Everest expedition which saw Hillary and Tenzing make the historic first ascent.
 In 1955 with Joe Brown he made the first ascent of Kangchenjunga, the world’s third highest mountain.
 A longtime supporter of the BMC, George was BMC President from 1996-1999, and was also President of the Alpine Club and chairman of the Himalayan Trust (UK).
 In 2008 he was awarded the OBE for services to mountaineering and charity.

 We have six inspirational BMC ambassadors: Shauna Coxsey, Hazel Findlay, Steve McClure, James McHaffie, Chris Townsend and Mary-Ann Ochota.

 WATCH: The BMC Ambassadors series trailer on BMC TV

 WATCH: Your backstage pass to Shauna's Bouldering World Championships 2014 experience in Munich on BMC TV

 WATCH: BMC Ambassador Hazel Findlay on BMC TV